 - First, find your planting spot and dig a hole three times the width of the pot that your plant came in.

-- The hole should be deep enough that the top of the plant’s root ball is even with or slightly above the ground around it.
+- The hole should be deep enough that the top of the plant’s root ball is even with or above the ground around it by 2-4 inches.

-- Mix your native soil with some rich garden soil or composted manure to provide additional nutrients for your growing plant.
+- Mix your native soil with some rich garden soil or composted manure.
+This provides more nutrients for your growing plant.

-- If your soil is clay-rich, we recommend mixing pine bark in with your native soil at a ratio of about 1:1 to improve drainage and soil aeration.
+- If your soil is clay-rich, we recommend mixing pine bark in with your native soil.
+A 1:1 ratio of bark to soil will improve drainage and soil aeration.

 - Fill the hole back up with your soil mixture.